 When operating in Head Up or True Motion, be sure to turn on your target trail function and set it for long trails to help track travelling flocks.

 Practice these techniques and soon you will be scouting your fishing spots just like the pros.
-Furuno is pleased to announce new highly detailed fishing charts for the most popular fishing locations on the U.S. East Coast, West Coast and Gulf of Mexico.
+Furuno is pleased to offer highly detailed fishing charts for the most popular fishing locations on the U.S. East Coast, West Coast and Gulf of Mexico.
 These charts show incredible bathymetric contour detail that can make the difference when it comes to locating more fish.
-The best part is these new fishing charts are FREE!
+The best part is these fishing charts are FREE!